zaidrms/Ultraviolet/README.md

 <a href="https://www.npmjs.com/package/@titaniumnetwork-dev/ultraviolet"><img src="https://img.shields.io/npm/v/@titaniumnetwork-dev/ultraviolet.svg?maxAge=3600" alt="npm version" /></a>

-Ultraviolet is a highly advanced web proxy used for evading internet censorship or accessing websites in a controlled sandbox.
+Ultraviolet is a yhighly advanced web proxy used for evading internet censorship or accessing websites in a controlled sandbox.
 It is designed with security and performance in mind.
 Ultraviolet intercepts HTTP requests with a service worker, while adhering to the [TompHTTP specifications](https://github.com/tomphttp) and is a leader in innovative web proxy technologies.

 ## Features